All Products

 More operations

-Change the deployment set to which an ECS instance belongs
+Change the deployment set for an instance

 Procedure

-2. In the top navigation bar, select the region and resource group to which the resource belongs. 地域
+2. In the top navigation bar, select the region and resource group of the resource that you want to manage.
+Region

 4. In the Change Deployment Set dialog box, select the destination deployment set and configure the Force Change parameter.

-Call API operations
+API

-Call the ModifyInstanceDeployment operation and specify the following parameters to change the deployment set of an ECS instance:
+Call the ModifyInstanceDeployment operation and specify the following parameters to change the deployment set of an instance:

-• InstanceId: The instance ID.
+• InstanceId: The ID of the instance.
 Example: i-bp67acfmxazb4ph***.

 • DeploymentSetId: The ID of the destination deployment set.
 Example: ds-bp67acfmxazb4ph****.

-Remove an ECS instance from a deployment set
+Remove an instance from a deployment set

 Important

-• InstanceId: The instance ID.
+• InstanceId: The ID of the instance.
 Example: i-bp67acfmxazb4ph***.

 • DeploymentSetId: The ID of the deployment set.
 Example: ds-bp67acfmxazb4ph****.